Evolution of Browser Games: Flash to HTML5 Timeline

 Why did Flash die?

-Security problems, mobile incompatibility, and outdated technology led to its shutdown in 2020.
+A security issue, mobile incompatibility and outdated technology caused it to be discontinued in 2020.

 Can browser games run offline?

-Some HTML5 games support offline play using cached assets and service workers.
+A few HTML5 games can be played offline by caching assets and using service workers.

 Can HTML5 handle 3D graphics?

-Yes — using WebGL and engines like Unity and Babylon.js.
+Yes — with technologies like WebGL and engines including Unity and Babylon.js.

 Do I need a powerful PC?